jedimatt42/fcmd/README.md

 ## Simple Image Load Type

-The first word in the file should be 0x0000.
-24K of the image, following the header, is loaded into 0xA000 - 0xFFFF.
+The first word flags the file as a Force Command program.
+It must have the value: 0xFCFC The second word in the file should be 0x0000.
+Upto 24K of the image, following the header, is loaded into 0xA000 - 0xFFFF.
 The image should be a single file.
-The second word is the return flag.
+The third word is the return flag.
 If the value is 0xFCFC then Force Command will *not* reset the screen when the program returns.
-The third word is the start address.
+The fourth word is the start address.
 Force Command will branch and link `BL` to this address.
 Register usage will be as follows:

 | register | purpose                                     |
 | -------- | ------------------------------------------- |